All Episodes

 Well, yeah, that's a very good question.

-I think in the beginning, yes, they had they had witnesses on the stand who went on and on talking about information that really wasn't relevant, just sort of trying to teach the jury what was going on from an evidentiary standpoint.
+I think in the beginning, yes, they had witnesses on the stand who went on and on talking about information that really wasn't relevant, just sort of trying to teach the jury what was going on from an evidentiary standpoint.

 But now they're putting on witnesses who are fairly quick getting up and down.